concave-org/concave/README.md

 - **Batteries included** - State management & routing is builtin without any dependencies.
 - **Agnostic** - Store, router and rendering can be exchanged with a custom implementation.

-> Spreading pipelines of components to your browser like a concave lense will spread light rays that hit it straight.
+> Spreading pipelines of components to your browser like a concave lense will spread light rays.

 ## Why another library